davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-10-04-kona-diaries-2015-day-8-valleys-and-mountains.md

 Right, it must be time for lunch.

-I apologise that there's not much talk of Ironman training in todays diary.
+I apologise that there's not much talk of Ironman training in today's diary.
 That's alright though.
 You don't need to train every day and surely I must be tapering now.
 In fact a few people asked me recently if had started my taper yet.
 My stock answer was "I've nothing to bloody taper from!"

 Well, a big bike ride, a few swims and a couple of runs earns me a rest day in my books.
 So today was that day.